ACCEL Noninvasive CT Angiography Plus CT Perfusion Equals Better Detection of CAD

 - The 320-row detector CT systems are not widely available yet, and the data from CORE320 may not apply to 64-row CT.

 - Concerns and considerations that need additional consideration include exposure to radiation and contrast, plus cost effectiveness.

 Overall, he said, "We found the addition of CT myocardial perfusion to CT angiography allows clinicians to distinguish between anatomic and flow limiting stenoses in patients with suspected coronary disease."

 Reference1.
 Vavere AL, Simon GG, George RT, et al. J Cardiovasc Comput Tomogr.
 2011;5:370-81.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Myocardial Perfusion Imaging, Coronary Artery Disease, Myocardial Ischemia, Cost-Benefit Analysis, Area Under Curve, Coronary Stenosis, Coronary Angiography, Tomography, Emission-Computed, Single-Photon, Multidetector Computed Tomography, Baltimore, Cytidine Triphosphate, Hemodynamics